+In 2023, the EIT will initiate the final review of the 1st wave of KICs (EIT Climate-KIC, EIT Digital and EIT InnoEnergy).
 Subject to an in-depth independent study in close cooperation with the Commission and by the end of 2023, the EIT will define its relations with the KICs that will stop receiving an EIT grant in the course of the 2021-2027 programming period, i.e. EIT Climate-KIC, EIT Digital and EIT InnoEnergy.
 As mentioned above, subject to a positive outcome of the final review, the EIT may conclude a "Memorandum of Cooperation" with each of these KICs.
 These Memoranda should include, inter alia, rights and obligations in relation to future involvement in activities linked to the EIT.
+The EIT will develop the general principles for the relation with the EIT KICs after the termination of the partnership agreement, in line with the Horizon Europe framework for European Partnerships.